- Chart

 Overview

-The SPDR Blackstone Senior Loan ETF (SRLN) seeks to provide current income consistent with the preservation of capital by investing primarily in senior loans.
-It focuses on actively managed, floating-rate senior loans issued by below-investment-grade companies, providing exposure to the leveraged loan market.
+The SPDR Blackstone Senior Loan ETF (SRLN) seeks to provide current income consistent with preservation of capital by investing primarily in U.S. dollar-denominated senior loans.
+It aims to offer exposure to floating-rate loans, typically less sensitive to interest rate changes than fixed-rate bonds.
+The fund is actively managed by Blackstone.

 Reputation and Reliability